 Note: This program requires students to obtain 480 hours of direct work experience with children 5 years old or younger while enrolled in the program to be awarded the Early Childhood Professional Certificate (ECPC).
-See the Early Childhood Professional Certificate (ECPC) Program Guidelines more information.

-Note: Upon completion of all DCF 40-hour Introductory Child Care Training Coursework, students can begin earning direct work experience hours with children five (5) years old or younger.
-To offer and teach the 40-hour Introductory Child Care Training, schools must be obtain approval from the local DCF Child Care Training Coordinators Agency and the instructor must meet the trainer requirements established by DCF.
+Note: Upon completion of all DCF 40-hour Introductory Childcare Training Coursework, students can begin earning direct work experience hours with children five (5) years old or younger.
+To offer and teach the 40-hour Introductory Childcare Training, schools must be obtain approval from the local DCF Childcare Training Coordinators Agency and the instructor must meet the trainer requirements established by DCF.
 All regulatory requirements for the program are included in the Early Childhood Professional Certificate (ECPC) Program Guidelines.